-Figure 5-23 Add or Modify a Address Reservation Entry
+Figure 4-23 Add or Modify an Address Reservation Entry

-- 1. Click the Modify in the entry you want to modify.
+- Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

 - 2. Modify the information.

-- 3. Click the Save button.
+- Click the Save button.

 Click the Next button to go to the next page and Click the Previous button to return the previous page.